 and the shape of the critical multiplicative martingale function is given by

-\end{theorem} \begin{proof} First suppose that $p\in(\underline{p}, {\op})$ and take any travelling wave $\psi_p$ at wave speed $c_p$.
-Thanks to the uniform integrability of the associated multiplicative martingale as well as (\ref{-logM=W}) we have that

-Note that from (\ref{E: integ dif equ}), if $\psi_p(x)$ is a travelling wave then so is $\psi_p(x+k)$ for any $k\in\mathbb{R}$.
-We therefore deduce from (\ref{psi-is-WLT}) that travelling waves at wave speed $c_p$ and $p\in(\underline p, \overline p)$ are unique up to an additive translation in the argument.
-Moreover, without loss of generality, the shape of the travelling wave may be taken to be of the form given on the right hand side of (\ref{psi-is-WLT}) but with $k_p=1$.
-Exactly the same reasoning applies in the case $p=\overline p$ except that we appeal to the distributional identity (\ref{gives uniqueness}) instead of (\ref{-logM=W}). \end{proof}
+\end{theorem} \begin{pf} First, suppose that $p\in(\underline{p}, {\op})$ and take any traveling wave $\psi_p$ at wave speed $c_p$.
+Thanks to the uniform integrability of the associated\vadjust{\goodbreak} multiplicative martingale, as well as (\ref{-logM=W}), we have that Note that from (\ref{E: integ dif equ}), if $\psi_p(x)$ is a traveling wave, then so is $\psi_p(x+k)$ for any $k\in\mathbb{R}$.
+We, therefore, deduce from (\ref{psi-is-WLT}) that traveling waves at wave speed $c_p$ and $p\in(\underline p, \overline p)$ are unique up to an additive translation in the argument.
+Moreover, without loss of generality, the shape of the traveling wave may be taken to be of the form given on the right-hand side of (\ref{psi-is-WLT}) but with $k_p=1$.
+Exactly the same reasoning applies in the case $p=\overline p$ except that we appeal to the distributional identity (\ref{gives uniqueness}) instead of (\ref{-logM=W}). \end{pf}